WeMakeDevs/wemakedevs-archive/README.md

 # About Us

-Our community provides a variety of<b> FREE hands-on computer science training</b> and <b>workshops</b> designed to help individuals develop practical skills through hands-on learning experiences.
+Our community provides a variety of a <b> FREE hands-on computer science training</b> and <b>workshops</b> designed to help individuals develop practical skills through hands-on learning experiences.
 We are committed to fostering an inclusive and supportive environment where everyone can learn and grow.
 Our <b>"Learn by doing"</b> approach means that you will have the opportunity to actively engage with the material and put your newly acquired skills into practice.

 ## What is WeMakeDevs?